74600vaibhav/agent-script-recipes/README.md

 ## Installing the app using a Developer Edition Org

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
-This includes non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).
+This includes non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup).

 > [!IMPORTANT]
 > Make sure to start from a brand-new environment to avoid conflicts with previous work you may have done.